• Skip to primary navigation

 Two fried eggs in a skillet shot from above.

-To assemble the sandwiches, first rip the bacon slices in half.
+To assemble the sourdough breakfast sandwiches, first tear or slice the bacon slices in half.
 Divide the bacon halves between two slices of bread.
 Layer each with a fried egg, lettuce, and tomato slices.
 Slather the remaining two slices of bread with at least one tablespoon (or more) of the lemon dill aioli and top the sandwiches.
 Serve warm.

 Two bacon, egg, & cheese sandwiches stacked atop each other with yolk dripping off.